The Fifth Sorceress

-The Fifth Sorceress is a 2002 debut epic fantasy novel written by Robert Newcomb.
+The Fifth Sorceress is a 2002 debut epic fantasy novel by American writer Robert Newcomb.
 It is the first entry in The Chronicles of Blood and Stone trilogy, followed by The Gates of Dawn (2003), and The Scrolls of the Ancients (2004).
 It follows a prince named Tristan on his quest to save the world from a coven of evil sorceresses.